asciamanna/asciamanna.github.io/_drafts/a-shared-test-double-vocabulary.md

 When we hand roll test objects and adopt a variety of test doubles we can use the appropriate test double for the scenario we are testing.
 When using a mock library, we often lose sight of the scenario and become more concerned with object interactions than behavior.

 ## Advice
 My advice for teams beginning their journey into TDD, microtesting, and collaborative development practices is to become adept at one mocking library for your platform.
-Experiment with writing your test doubles and using the mocking library.
+Experiment with writing your own test doubles _and_ using the mocking library.
 Get a feel for when to reach for one over the other.
 Adopt a shared test double vocabulary and learn when to employ each type.
 This will help keep tests focused on the behavior under test and hopefully avoid over mocking.

 ## Further Reading
 One of my favorite articles on this topic is Martin Fowler's (now 15-year-old) blog post, [Mocks Aren't Stubs](https://martinfowler.com/articles/mocksArentStubs.html).

----
+<div class="bottom-separator"></div>

-Image courtesy of [the National Museum of America](https://www.flickr.com/photos/nationalmuseumofamericanhistory/4796780409) - Creative Commons License
+<small>Image courtesy of [the National Museum of America](https://www.flickr.com/photos/nationalmuseumofamericanhistory/4796780409) - Creative Commons License</small>